repoze/repoze.who/README.txt

     authenticator plugins may depend on presence of the names "login" and "password" (e.g. the htpasswd and sql IAuthenticator plugins).
     If an IIdentifier plugin finds no credentials, it is expected to return None.

     An IIdentifier plugin is also permitted to "preauthenticate" an identity.
-If the identifier plugin knows that the identity is "good" (e.g. in the case of IP-address-based authentication, or ticket-based authentication), it can insert a special key into the identity dictionary: 'repoze.pam.userid'.
+If the identifier plugin knows that the identity is "good" (e.g. in the case of ticket-based authentication where the userid is embedded into the ticket), it can insert a special key into the identity dictionary: 'repoze.pam.userid'.
 If this key is present in the identity dictionary, no authenticators will be asked to authenticate the identity.
+This effectively alllows an IIdentifier plugin to become an IAuthenticator plugin when breaking apart the responsibility into two separate plugins is "make-work".
+Preauthenticated identities will be selected first when deciding which identity to use for any given request.
+Our cookie plugin doesn't use this feature.

   remember(environ, identity) --